NTARI-RAND/agrinet-docs/docs/intro.md

 The `npm run start` command builds your website locally and serves it through a development server, ready for you to view at http://localhost:3000/.

 Open `docs/intro.md` (this page) and edit some lines: the site **reloads automatically** and displays your changes.

+## Learn by building

+- Experiment in the [Docusaurus playground](https://docusaurus.io/docs/playground) to prototype new Agrinet docs layouts.
+- Explore polished documentation from the [Docusaurus showcase](https://docusaurus.io/showcase?tags=favorite) and adapt ideas for your own teams.
+- Fork the [classic template on CodeSandbox](https://codesandbox.io/p/sandbox/github/facebook/docusaurus/tree/main/examples/classic?privacy=public) to preview your changes before merging.

+Happy documenting!